 - Travellers who arrive without a certified PCR test and who refuse to test at the port of entry will not be permitted entry and will be required to quarantine at a designated facility.

-It is unlikely that the intention of government is for the antigen test to replace the PCR test certificate, as it appears to be directed more for cross-border travel (e.g. travellers from Lesotho where PCR testing capacity is lacking).
-Therefore, until otherwise directed, international airlines will still require the PCR test certificate before boarding flights to South Africa.
+It is unlikely that the intention of government is for the antigen test to replace the PCR test certificate for arrivals to South Africa by air travel.
+But the antigen test may be a solution for cross-border travel or where testing is poorly available.
+Therefore, until otherwise directed, international commercial airlines will still require the PCR test certificate before boarding flights to South Africa.

 We are seeking further clarity on this procedure to ensure that travellers who are safe to enter, are able to do so without unnecessary burden, as well as assessing what this means for overland travel between South Africa and neighbouring countries.